swannodette/logic-tutorial/README.md

 (George)
 ```

 Huzzah!
-We define relations in terms of other relations!
+We can define relations in terms of other relations!
 Composition to the rescue.
+But how does this work exactly?

 Let's take a moment to look at what's in the file.
 At the top of the file after the namespace declaration you'll see that some relations have been defined: